 Yesterday, I had an opportunity to play another resurrected course in Southern California.
 It seems courses are being run down and closed left and right these days, so it’s always exciting to see places being renovated and reborn.
-We saw it in spectacular fashion with Rams Hill, but then Hawk’s Landing and Birch Hills also came back with some fighting spirit.
+We saw it in spectacular fashion with Rams Hill, but then short courses like Hawk’s Landing and Birch Hills also came back with some fighting spirit.
 Now it’s Warner Springs Ranch Resort’s turn to give it another go.

 I’ve been following Warner Springs closely in the past couple years because they’ve been trying hard to get reopen, but kept pushing it back for whatever reasons.
 Originally, it was supposed to be last summer, then last fall and then vaguely “sometime” in 2015.
 Over Labor Day weekend, they decided to have a soft preview opening with plans of opening for real sometime in mid/late October.

 The price was $40 and included a bounce-back voucher good for $20 a future visit, so it was a pretty good deal and well worth checking out.
 I got a group of friends together.
 They had played the old course in the past and seemed to be interested in the prospect of it reopening, so I thought it would be great to play alongside them.
 It would be my first time here and a new course for my list.
 Speaking of my list, Warner Springs represents kind of an evil number as the 666th course I’ve played.

 We had a 7:00 tee time and I arrived early, building in a little extra time for a long-ish drive into the middle of nowhere (really only about 40 minutes southeast of Temecula).
 I was expecting pretty hot temperatures in the daytime, but it was actually a little chilly in the early morning.
 There is some elevation here, so it naturally gets colder at night.